Mefistophell/google-drive-download/README.md

 [List of scopes](https://developers.google.com/drive/api/v3/about-auth)

-If you want to enter more then one scopes you should separate them with a comma
+If you want to enter more then one scope you should separate them with a comma

 For example: `https://www.googleapis.com/auth/drive.readonly,https://www.googleapis.com/auth/drive.metadata`